 Placeholder

-In this case a fleet of electrified heavy goods vehicles.
-Vattenfall and Coca-Cola in Sweden have partnered to invest in electric operation of heavy goods vehicles.
-This means that three truck charging stations will initially be installed at Coca-Cola Europacific Partners' plant at Jordbro outside of Stockholm.
+Electrifying fleets of heavy goods vehicles are a key part of the shift towards fossil freedom.
+In Sweden, Vattenfall and Coca-Cola have partnered to invest in electric operation of heavy goods vehicles.
+This means that three truck charging stations will initially be installed at Coca-Cola Europacific Partners' plant at Jordbro outside Stockholm.

 The initiative works well with Coca-Cola’s aim to reduce emissions from their company vehicles and Vattenfall’s goal of working for fossil freedom.